amkhlv/HdT/README.md

     Go to page                                g                   go
     Extract text on this page                 t                   T Copy path to filename.pdf to clipboard    c
-    Copy path to filename.d to clipboard      d
+    Copy path to filename.hdt to clipboard    d
-    -- see [Scribble over with Inkscape] ↓↓↓

 Working with bookmarks: